elesiuta/picosnitch/docs/index.md

   # will omit connections that match any of these from the connection log
   # domains are in reverse domain name notation and will match all subdomains
   # the process name, executable, and hash will still be recorded in record.json
-  "Perf ring buffer (pages)": 64, # Power of two number of pages for BPF program
+  "Perf ring buffer (pages)": 256, # Power of two number of pages for BPF program
-  # only change this if it is giving you errors
+  # only change this if it is giving you errors (e.g. missed events)
+  # picosnitch opens a perf buffer for each event type, so this is multiplied by up to 21
   "Set RLIMIT_NOFILE": null, # Set the maximum number of open file descriptors (int)
   # it is used for caching process executables and hashes (typical system default is 1024)
   # this is good enough for most people since caching is based on executable device + inode